socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 ### Tools

-* [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/), a service contract language with supporting tools such as an API Linter, Open API and Protocol Buffer generators
+* [MDSL](https://microservice-api-patterns.github.io/MDSL-Specification/), a service contract language with supporting tools such as an API Linter and generators for Open API, Protocol Buffers (gRPC), Jolie and GraphQL
 * Swagger tools such as [Swagger Hub](https://swagger.io/tools/swaggerhub/) and the online [Swagger/Open API editor](https://editor.swagger.io/)
 * Annotation processors and equivalent programming language-level tools, often included in Web development frameworks and application servers; JAX-RS, Spring MVC and Spring Fox are examples.